Best savings accounts in Singapore with highest interest rates [June 2025]

 If you are looking for a promotional interest rate for top-up of fresh funds, then the savings account to consider is the HSBC Everyday Global Account (EGA).

-Amongst the digital banks, GXS offers a compelling option with the interest rate of up to 2.58% p.a. with the Boost Pocket.
+Amongst the digital banks, GXS offers a compelling option with the interest rate of up to 2.28% p.a for up to $60,000.

 If you would like to reduce the worry of losing your hard earned savings to scammers, then it might be worthwhile considering a "money lock" account which allow you to only access your deposits in person.